TOURIST DEVELOPMENT TAX

 How is it used?

-After administrative costs, the revenue from the 4.5% Tourist Development Tax is used as follows: 2% for marketing/promotion and beach maintenance, 1% for shoulder season promotion and new product development, 1% for beach nourishment and restoration, and 0.5% for the promotion of emerging markets.
+After administrative costs, the revenue from the 4% Tourist Development Tax is used as follows: 2% for marketing/promotion and beach maintenance, 1% for shoulder season promotion and new product development, and 1% for beach nourishment and restoration.
 The Tourist Development Council oversees the expenditures of the tax and reports to the Walton County Board of County Commissioners.

 Who is responsible for remittance?

 Managers of rental properties and owners who manage their own rentals are responsible for collecting, accounting for, and remitting Tourist Development Tax from their guests to the Walton County Clerk of Court.
-Remittance is normally due monthly, but seasonal rentals and individual rental owners may qualify to file quarterly.
+Remittance is normally due monthly.

 How is it filed?